paulosestini/Autoencoder/README.md

 # AutoEncoder for image compression
 This is a implementation of an autoencoder for image compression, made with Torch.

-The dataset used is the CIFAR-10, which constains 32x32 RGB images of the following classes:
+The dataset used is the CIFAR-10, which contains 32x32 RGB images of the following classes:
  1. airplane
  2. automobile
  3. bird